ADVAYS16/CSP/_posts/2023-01-13-performance.md

   </tr>
   <tr>
     <td>Row 6 Testing</td>
+    <td>1</td>
+    <td>0</td>
     <td>The response described the conditions being tested, rather than two different arguments that trigger different code execution.
 CB also mentioned that arguments should be specific values used in the procedure call.</td>
-    <td>0</td>
-    <td> </td>
   </tr>
 </table>